 The Vista Transit Center includes the Sprinter light rail passenger train which runs east to Escondido and west to the Oceanside Transit Center.
 The Sprinter has 15 stations including stops at Palomar Community College and California State University San Marcos.
 The transit district also offers bus service throughout North County.
-Additionally, Oceanside has access to the Coaster commuter train that runs south to downtown San Diego and to Amtrak or Metro trains that run south to San Diego and north to Los Angeles and beyond.
-You can also fly to Los Angeles International Airport (LAX) from the neighboring city of Carlsbad using McClellan–Palomar Airport, a single-runway public airport owned by the County of San Diego.
+Additionally, neighboring Oceanside has access to the Coaster commuter train that runs south to downtown San Diego and to Amtrak or Metro trains that run south to San Diego and north to Los Angeles and beyond.
+You can also fly to Los Angeles International Airport (LAX) from the adjacent city of Carlsbad using McClellan–Palomar Airport, a single-runway public airport owned by the County of San Diego.
 This makes it easy for business and leisure travelers to skip long commutes and airport congestion and still have access to one of the largest airports in the U.S. for national and international flights.

 Vista lists its top companies by number of employees.
 They are:

 - San Diego Superior Court North County – Government

 - Jeld-Wen Windows & Doors – Manufacturing

 - Datron World Communications, Inc. – Communications Equipment

 - Wal Mart Store – Retail

 - Costco Wholesale – General Line Grocery

 - Science Applications Int.
 Corp. – Research & Development

 - Aperio Technologies, Inc. – Research & Development